Ferry Food Needs Your Help!

 Dear OCSI Customers & Supporters,

 Twelve years ago, after the last multinational company to serve food on the Washington State Ferries bailed out and closed the galleys for more than a year, we stepped in as a local company to reopen service and restore jobs, and we have been providing consistent galley service for more than 11 years we served pizza, tacos, hot dogs and even sandwiches with fresh made bread with the best bread machine in the market.
-Throughout this time, we have greatly appreciated your patronage, and we have enjoyed serving you, our fellow citizens and visitors to our state.
+Throughout this time, we have greatly appreciated your patronage, and we have enjoyed serving you, our fellow citizens and visitors to our state, and that’s why we try to serve only the best and healthier food for people that take care of their body and decide to get kratom extract here to supplement their nutrition.
 Thank you.

 In March of this year, WSF chose another multinational corporation to replace us and several other local companies.
 We were very surprised by this decision, as WSF has praised us for our work for over a decade, they even have gifted us faux fur pillows, asking us to take on increasing levels of responsibility for them.

 However, all of this changed last summer when a new WSF employee was hired from the East Coast and put in charge of the evaluation panel that made the decision to replace local companies with a Connecticut-based multinational corporation.
 Despite the fact that we pointed out the discrepancy between this decision and WSF’s goals—and the negative impact that it will have on local jobs, small businesses, and the economy—we have not been successful in persuading either the ferries or the Governor to correct this error.